iNamek/inamek.github.io/index.md

 After finishing my doctoral thesis, on the efficacy and processes of change in Acceptance and Commitment Therapy (ACT) for longstanding pain, my research has centred on: the psychometric evaluations of self-report questionnaires related to chronic pain; the evaluation of behavioural and digital behavioural interventions in clinical settings; projects evaluating aspects of health, psychological factors among healthcare personnel, as well as the relationships between individual factors and symptoms in Post COVID-19, and Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS).

-Currently I'm exploring a move towards research on applied clinical AI-based solutions, non-technical AI safety, and more theoretically oriented questions relevant to the field of learning and artificial intelligence.
+Currently, I'm exploring a move towards research on applied clinical AI-based solutions, non-technical AI safety, and more theoretically oriented questions relevant to the field of learning and artificial intelligence.
 As a side quest, I'm also exploring potential research gaps in the field of conspiracy theories/conspiratorial thinking in healthcare and wellness.

 ---